FUNDING OPPORTUNITIES

 The residency takes place annually from January through May.
 Each activist will hold a part-time UCLA appointment, receive a gross salary of $7,500 over the five-month period, and may also receive up to $2,500 in research support in the form of reimbursement for allowable expenses through campus purchasing.
 In addition, activists will have shared office space and paid parking.
 This residency does not include benefits.

-Five (5) activists for the 2024 UCLA Activist-in-Residence Program will be selected: one (2) for the UCLA Luskin Institute on Inequality and Democracy, one (1) for the UCLA Asian American Studies Center, one (1) for cityLAB-UCLA, one (1) for the UCLA Center for the Study of Women|Barbra Streisand Center.
+Up to five (5) activists for the 2024 UCLA Activist-in-Residence Program will be selected: one or two (1-2) for the UCLA Luskin Institute on Inequality and Democracy, one (1) for the UCLA Asian American Studies Center, one (1) for cityLAB-UCLA, one (1) for the UCLA Center for the Study of Women|Barbra Streisand Center.
 Interested individuals may apply to only one of the following fellowships:

 UCLA Luskin Institute on Inequality and Democracy: The Activist-in-Residence program has been an integral part of the Institute since its inception and seeks to further the Institute’s mission of organizing knowledge to challenge inequality.
-Supported by a gift from the James Irvine Foundation, the residency provides activists with university resources to undertake a self-directed project intended to expand and build the movements and projects with which they are involved and to build and deepen ties with the UCLA community.
-We invite applicants whose work is directly related to one or more of the Institute’s core research themes: Housing Justice; Future of Finance; Sanctuary Spaces; Climate Justice.
+The residency provides community organizers and artists with university resources to undertake a self-directed project intended to expand and build the movements and projects with which they are involved and to build and deepen ties with the UCLA community.
+This year’s residency is supported by the Mellon Foundation, under the theme, “Housing the Third Reconstruction,” an inquiry into conditions and possibilities of emancipatory housing and land.
+We invite applicants whose work is directly related to housing and land, and whose work has contributed to staging the third reconstruction, notably struggles to challenge racial regimes of property, to socialize land, and to assert housing as a social right.

 UCLA Asian American Studies Center: This residency is made possible through the Yuji Ichioka and Emma Gee Endowment in Social Justice and Immigration Studies.
 The activist will work on a project of their choice that addresses social inequality in Asian American and Pacific Islander communities.
 The selection committee will give preference to those whose work is connected to a movement, campaign, or organization.
 Applicants are also encouraged to participate in a variety of events, such as presentations, class visits, workshops, panels, activist projects, video projects, and Center meetings.